Production of the triply heavy $\Omega_{ccc}$ and $\Omega_{bbb}$ baryons at $e^+e^-$ colliders: Numerical results and discussions

 SuperKEKB, the asymmetric beam energy $e^-e^+$ collider, is an upgrade of the KEKB accelerator facility.
 The target integrated luminosity of 50 $ab^{-1}$ to be collected by the Belle II experiment.
 And a high luminosity $e^+e^-$ collider named the Circular Electron-Positron Collider (CEPC) has been proposed by the Chinese particle physics community.
 The CEPC is designed to operate at three different modes, as a Higgs factory at $\sqrt{s}=240\,{\rm GeV}$, as a $Z$ factory at $\sqrt{s}=91.2\,{\rm GeV}$ and performing $WW$ threshold scans around $\sqrt{s}=160\,{\rm GeV}$ \cite{An:2018dwb}.
 We calculate the production cross sections of the baryons $\Omega_{ccc}$ and $\Omega_{bbb}$ at CEPC with the energy $\sqrt{s}=91.2\,{\rm GeV}$ and $\sqrt{s}=160\,{\rm GeV}$, and at Belle II with the center-of-mass energy $\sqrt{s}=10.58\,{\rm GeV}$.
-The results are shown in TABLE. \ref{cross1t}.
+The results are shown in Table \ref{cross1t}.
+And, we calculate the production of the $\Omega_{ccc}$ and $\Omega_{bbb}$ at the $e^+e^-$ colliders with different colliding energies, which are shown in Fig.\ref{3c} and Fig.\ref{3b}.
+From the Table \ref{cross1t}, Fig.\ref{3c} and Fig.\ref{3b}, we see that the cross sections for the production of the $\Omega_{ccc}$ and $\Omega_{bbb}$ at $\sqrt{s}=91.2\,{\rm GeV}$ are larger than the corresponding ones at other colliding energies.
+This is because the cross sections contributed by the $Z$-boson exchange processes are proportional to a factor of $1/[(s-m_{_Z}^2)^2+m_{_Z}^2 \Gamma_Z^2]$, which has a peak at the $Z$ pole and decreases rapidly when the $\sqrt{s}$ deviates from $m_Z$, as pointed in Ref.\cite{Zhang:2021ypo}.